jschnab/data-engineering/etl/extract.md

 ## Query an Application Programming Interface (API)

-An [API](https://en.wikipedia.org/wiki/API) is an interface between softwares which defines how they can communicate (what kind of calls can be made, how to make them, etc).
+An [API](https://en.wikipedia.org/wiki/API) is an interface between softwares that defines how they can communicate (what kind of calls can be made, how to make them, etc).
 This allows us to make a request for a search query to an API server and get the results, all programmatically.
 In the following example we will search for proteins using the [Uniprot